openhab/openhab-addons/bundles/org.openhab.binding.myuplink/README.md

 ## Channels

-The binding only supports all channels which are explicitely exposed by the myUplink API.
+The binding only supports channels which are explicitely exposed by the myUplink API.

 Depending on your model and additional hardware the channels might be different.
 Thus no list is provided here.